youtube/cobalt/clang/lib/StaticAnalyzer/README.txt

 = Library Structure =

-The analyzer library has two layers: a (low-level) static analysis engine (GRExprEngine.cpp and friends), and some static checkers (*Checker.cpp).
+The analyzer library has two layers: a (low-level) static analysis engine (ExprEngine.cpp and friends), and some static checkers (*Checker.cpp).
 The latter are built on top of the former via the Checker and CheckerVisitor interfaces (Checker.h and CheckerVisitor.h).
 The Checker interface is designed to be minimal